yapnaa/iconea-spacebar/tutorial/terminal-commands.md

  Remember, once you set up authentication, there are only two things you can do with security: get the user object or figure out whether or not the user should have access to something, like a role.
 That's what isGranted() does.

+ However, if you pass a key to the second argument, and that route does not have a wildcard with that name, Symfony just adds it as a query parameter.